Another-Person1/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

 # Addressable LEDs

-LED strips have been commonly used by teams for several years for a variety of reasons.
-They allow teams to debug robot functionality from the audience, provide a visual marker for their robot, and can simply add some visual appeal.
-WPILib has an API for controlling WS2812, WS2812B, and WS2815 LEDs with their data pin connected via :term:`PWM`.
+Addressable LEDs are widely used by teams for debugging, visual markers, and aesthetic appeal.

+WPILib provides an API for controlling WS2811, WS2812B, SK6812, and similar LEDs connected to the SIGNAL pin of a SMART I/O connector and without the need an external LED controller.

-.. note:: LEDs can be controlled through this API while the robot is disabled.
+These LEDs, often called NeoPixels, can be controlled even when the robot is disabled.

-.. important:: The roboRIO can only control **one** ``AddressableLED`` object at a time through its PWM ports.
-Attempting to create multiple ``AddressableLED`` objects will result in a HAL allocation error.
-If you need to control multiple physical LED strips, you have several options:

-   - **Daisy-chain strips in series**: Connect multiple LED strips end-to-end as a single long strip, then use :ref:`buffer views <docs/software/hardware-apis/misc/addressable-leds:Controlling Sections of an LED Strip>` to control different sections independently
-   - **Use PWM Y-cables**: If you need identical patterns on multiple strips, use PWM Y-cables to send the same signal to multiple strips simultaneously
+.. note:: This library supports only WS2812B-compliant LEDs.
+LEDs that do not follow the below timings may not work correctly.
+For example, WS2815 & DotStar LEDs are not supported.

+Timings:

+- T0H: 375ns
+- T0L: 875ns
+- T1H: 750ns
+- T1L: 500ns

+.. important:: Systemcore supports multiple addressable LED products simultaneously, unlike the roboRIO, and allows LED control while the robot is disabled.

-.. seealso:: For detailed information about powering and best practices for addressable LEDs, see the [Adafruit NeoPixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels).
+.. seealso:: For more detailed information about powering and best practices for addressable LEDs, see the [Adafruit NeoPixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels).

-.. warning:: WS2812B LEDs are designed for 5V, but roboRIO PWM/Servo ports output 6V.
-While the LEDs will function, this may reduce their lifespan.
-Consider using a voltage regulator or level shifter if longevity is a concern.
+.. note:: **Power and Signal Considerations**

+   - WS281x LEDs are designed for **5V**, but Systemcore ports output **3.3V**.
+A logic level shifter, like the [Adafruit Pixel Shifter](https://www.adafruit.com/product/6066), is necessary if there is flickering or incorrect behavior.
+   - Use a **good-quality appropriately sized external 5V regulator** (e.g. [Redux Zinc-V+](https://shop.reduxrobotics.com/products/zinc-v), [Pololu S13VxF5](https://www.pololu.com/product/4082) or [CTRE VRM 5V output](https://store.ctr-electronics.com/products/voltage-regulator-module)) to power the LEDs, ensuring the grounds are tied together.
+   - If you have a lot of LEDs, a 300-500 Ohm data line resistor and a 1000μF capacitor across the power pins are recommended.
+Power may need to be [distributed throughout the strip](https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels#distributing-power-2894492).

 ## Instantiating the AddressableLED Object

-You first create an ``AddressableLED`` object that takes the PWM port as an argument.
-It *must* be a PWM header on the roboRIO.
-Then you set the number of LEDs located on your LED strip, which can be done with the ``setLength()`` function.
+You first create an ``AddressableLED`` object that takes the SMART I/O port as an argument.
+Then you set the number of LEDs that are connected, which can be done with the ``setLength()`` function.

 .. warning:: It is important to note that setting the length of the LED header is an expensive task and it's **not** recommended to run this periodically.

 After the length of the strip has been set, you'll have to create an ``AddressableLEDBuffer`` object that takes the number of LEDs as an input.
-You'll then call ``myAddressableLed.setData(myAddressableLEDBuffer)`` to set the led output data.
+You'll then call ``myAddressableLed.setData(myAddressableLEDBuffer)`` to set the LED output data.
 Finally, you can call ``myAddressableLed.start()`` to write the output continuously.
 Below is a full example of the initialization process.

 .. note:: C++ does not have an AddressableLEDBuffer, and instead uses an Array.